Lesmurdie - Bickley - Carmel

 Lesmurdie - Bickley - Carmel features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.7% of all households, including 40.1% couples with children, 30.8% couples without children, and 9.1% single parent families.
-Non-family households constitute the remaining 19.3%, with lone person households at 18.0% and group households comprising 1.2%.
-The median household size is 2.8 people, larger than the Greater Perth average of 2.6.
+Family households dominate at 80.7% of all households, comprising 40.1% couples with children, 30.8% couples without children, and 9.1% single parent families.
+Non-family households make up the remaining 19.3%, with lone person households at 18.0% and group households comprising 1.2% of the total.
+The median household size of 2.8 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households